AI-Painter-Project/authentication-service/README.md

 # authentication-service
-Implementation for a stateless authentication service using OAuth2
+Implementation for an authentication service